junxit/us-congress-bills-111/metadata.md

 - 2009-04-27 — Mr. Oberstar moved to suspend the rules and pass the bill.
 - 2009-04-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4749)
 - 2009-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4749)
+- 2009-04-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.